sophieroseking/pokedashboard/README.md

 ## Deployment
-The website has been deployed via GitHub pages, it can be found [here.](https://sophieroseking.github.io/pokedashboard/) "here.")
+The website has been deployed via GitHub pages, it can be found [here.](https://sophieroseking.github.io/pokedashboard/)

 ## Credits